-ISIS militants linked to killings of Western hostages in Syria to arrive in U.S. soon
+ISIS militants linked to killings of Western hostages in Syria expected to be flown Wednesday from Iraq to the U.S. to face prosecution

 Former hostages said the group subjected them to repeated beatings, waterboarding and mock executions.

 A number of Western European hostages were released after their governments paid ransoms.
 The British and U.S. governments refused to do so.
 Emwazi beheaded American journalists James Foley and Steven Sotloff on camera, as well as British aid workers David Haines and Alan Henning.
-Peter Kassig, an American aid worker, was murdered before his severed head was displayed in an ISIS video.
+Peter Kassig, an American aid worker, was slain before his severed head was displayed in an ISIS video.
 Kayla Mueller, an American human rights activist, was also killed while being held by the group, but her body has not been found.

 In interviews from Kurdish custody with The Washington Post and other news organizations, Kotey and Elsheikh acknowledged interacting with those hostages, saying it was their job to extract information, sometimes violently, that could be used in ransom negotiations.
 But they said they didn’t participate in the executions.